 Yu and her team at Berkeley have developed novel statistical machine learning approaches and are combining their work with the domain expertise of collaborators to solve important problems in the fields of neuroscience, genomics and precision medicine.

-"Artificial intelligence has huge potential to help us solve critical problems," said Yu, who is also a professor in UC Berkeley's Department of Electrical Engineering and Computer Science and the Division of Computing, Data Science, and Society (CDSS).
+"Artificial intelligence has huge potential to help us solve critical problems," said Yu, who is also a professor in UC Berkeley's Department of Electrical Engineering and Computer Science and the College of Computing, Data Science, and Society (CDSS).
 "But there is a lot of misunderstanding as well.
 We need to have realistic optimism."

 Yu points to applications ranging from self-driving vehicles to precision medicine to medical imaging where AI is seen by many as the answer to the problems.
 The challenge of creating safe self-driving cars can be seen in the number of startups in the field that have folded, she added.